nicoleyildiz/InteractiveBroker/README.md

 News: Sample news is fed automatically for demo purposes.
 Connect to a real news source for live data.

-Styling: Adjust fonts, colors, sizes in the IBDashboard.build_ui() method.

-Known Limitations
+Known Limitations:
 Live trading requires a funded and correctly configured Interactive Brokers account.

 Chart displays simulated OHLC data for demo purposes.
 Integrate IB historical data for live charts.

-Demo news is simulated; replace with real feeds for live updates.
+Demo news is simulated and is replaced with real feeds for live updates.

+How to run the code: Run main code using the app.py script

 #License
 This code is provided for educational and non-commercial use.
 Use caution and test thoroughly before real-money trading.